KruseJohn/CryptoCollector/README.md

-# unit-4-game
+# Crypto Collector

-The title for my unit-4-game is Crypto Collector.
+The title for this game is Crypto Collector.

 It uses four coins (crypto currencies) as buttons.
 The player clicks each coin to obtain a random number.
 Each coin has it's own number.
 The player will use these numbers to try and hit the target number established at the beginning of the game.
 If they hit the target number exactly, they win.
 If they go over the target number, they lose.
 Either way, the target number and coins are reset to new random numbers, the tally counter resets to zero, and the player is allowed to resume play.